Cornmeal Mush

 How to Make Cornmeal Mush

-• To make mush, simply start 3 cups of water boiling.
+• To make mush, simply start 3 cups of cold water boiling in a medium saucepan over medium-high heat.

 • In a separate bowl, mix together the cornmeal, milk and salt.
 It’s important to mix this first in a separate bowl and not just add the individual ingredients to the boiling water.
 If you do, it will clump up and you don’t want clumps!

-• Slowly pour the milk/cornmeal mixture into the hot water, stirring constantly.
+• Slowly pour the milk/cornmeal mixture into the hot water.
+Whisk constantly.

 • Keep stirring the mixture until it comes to a boil again.
 Then reduce the heat to low and cook/stir the mixture for about 15 minutes until it has thickened to the consistency you like.